Learn how to reference tables, work with formulas, share your work, import and export data

 To export in Excel format, we follow the exact same process except select Excel import in the Export data window.

 If you want to use the same formatting number and date formats used in your Ninox table, then remember to select the Maintain number and date formats checkbox.

-Lastly, select Open and download the Excel file!
+Lastly, click the Open button and download the Excel file.

-You’re amazing!
-Within a short amount of time, you implemented all the Ninox features designed to manage different aspects of data, from table references and formulas to importing & exporting data.
+You've now implemented the Ninox features designed to manage different aspects of data, from table references and formulas to importing and exporting data.